HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Blog

-Hiding food or secret eating is a sign that something might be going on with your child.
-Are they still hungry after meals?
-Are they overeating?
-Let’s look at some reasons why a child sneaks food and how you can help.
+Sneaking food is a sign that something is going on with your child.
+Let’s look at why kids sneak food and how you can help.

 Your child might be sneaking food.

-In this article, I go over some physical and emotional reasons children may be sneaking food from the kitchen and eating in secret, and give you some tips for a gentler approach to curbing these food behaviors.
+As a pediatric dietitian who works with families, I know this can be a tricky dynamic to tackle.
+In this article, I go over some physical and emotional reasons children may be sneaking food from the kitchen, and give you some tips for a gentler approach to curbing these food behaviors.

 Why Would a Child Sneak Food?

 Sneaking food is not an act of defiance.
 It’s a sign that something is going on with your child, whether it be negative emotions for which food is providing solace, or easing boredom.
-But it’s important to get to the root.
+But it’s important to get to the root causes and underlying reasons.

-One of the possible reasons children sneak food and eat in secret has to do with food parenting.
+One of the reasons children sneak food has to do with food parenting.

-We all want our kids to eat healthy, but trying to control what your child eats with pressure or by restricting snacks or “unhealthy” foods affects their eating behaviors… and not in the way you might want.
+We all want our kids to eat healthy food, but trying to control what a child eats with pressure, or by restricting snacks or “junk” food affects eating behaviors… and not in the way you might want.

-When parents restrict food, children tend to seek that food and eat when they’re not hungry.
+When parents restrict food, children may have feelings of deprivation, seek food, and eat when they’re not hungry.

-Restricting food might be your first instinct when you discover your child is taking food without permission and hiding it.
+Restricting food might be your first instinct when you discover your child is taking food without permission.
 That rarely works and may do more harm than good.

 Instead of controlling your child’s food intake, encourage your child’s autonomy with food.
 I know, that seems counterintuitive.

-When kids are allowed to take part in the decision-making around food (rather than be controlled or take control), they are less likely to eat when they’re not hungry.
+When kids are allowed to take part in the decision-making with food (rather than be controlled or take control), they are less likely to eat when they’re not hungry.

 Adult Attitudes About Weight and Larger Bodies

-The fear of weight gain in our culture influences a lot of what we believe about food and eating.
+The fear of weight gain in our culture influences a lot of what we believe, and how we act, around food and eating.

-Unfortunately, how parents perceive their child’s size and eating habits may affect their child’s body image and eating behaviors.
+Unfortunately, how family members perceive their child’s size and eating habits may affect their child’s body image and eating behaviors.

 One study found that a parent’s over-investment in their child’s size affected everyone in the home.